maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 </div>

 Some components may also require additional Alpine plugins.
-Refer to the components documentation for any additional requirements.
+Refer to the component's documentation for any additional requirements.

-To use component in your application simply copy any example that is closest to your use case.
+To use a component in your application, simply copy any example that is closest to your use case.

 ### Components basics